-One of the early feature requests for minimega was a scheduler that would
+One of the early feature requests for minimega was a scheduler that would launch

-on a single machine.
+machine.
 In minimega 2.3, we introduced the concept of

-namespaces, which attempts to provide this functionality.
+attempts to provide this functionality.
 In minimega 2.4, we enabled namespaces

 namespaces are a way to automatically pool resources across a cluster.
 Specifically, namespaces allow you to configure and launch VMs without worrying too much about which host that they actually run on. namespaces also provide a logical separation between experiments, allowing for multitenancy among cooperating users.